 How Much Time Is Required To Prepare For an ICO Campaign?

 ICO campaign process is divided into two phases – pre-public engagement and post-public engagement.

 - 1. The pre-public engagement takes approximately 6 months to 1 year in most of the cases while in other cases, it may be less.
 One of the major highlights of a successful ICO development is its adaptive feature to the changing landscape as the project proceeds in the forward direction and plays an important role in the time management.
-Once a considerable amount of time is devoted into the research process, less time is utilized during the publicity, announcement and persuasion of public interest.
+Once a considerable amount of time is devoted to the research process, less time is utilized during the publicity, announcement and persuasion of public interest.

 - 2. The best timeframe between the announcement and final sale of tokens is a period of 3 months.
-The first monthly is fairly used to organize a mass awareness and sensitization program through blog, social media and forum channels.
+The first month is fairly used to organize a mass awareness and sensitization program through blog, social media and forum channels.
 One of the effective tools used by ICO campaign officials is the bounty program.
 However, this activity is generally employed within an average of a month to the main ICO sales date.

-Thus, time distribution should be your utmost priority across the whole framework of the ICO campaign otherwise the final launch of ICO may take a halt.
+Thus, time distribution should be your utmost priority across the whole framework of the ICO campaign otherwise, the final launch of ICO may take a halt.

 Some Important Characteristics of ICO